Kinovea/kinovea-docs/source/measurement/calibration.rst

 - Have a rectangle of known dimensions visible in the video.
 - Add a perspective grid object and move its corners to match the rectangle.
-- Right click a corner and select the Calibrate menu.
+- Right click a corner and select the :menuselection:`Calibrate` menu.
 - Enter the real-world width and height of the rectangle.

 .. image:: /images/measurement/calibrationplane.png